Emly

-It is situated on the R515 Regional Road which goes west from Tipperary Town to Abbeyfeale, County Limerick.
-Emly lies 14 km west of Tipperary town and had a population of 302 in the 2016 census.
+The village is 14 km west of Tipperary town, on the R515 road which goes from Tipperary town to Abbeyfeale, County Limerick.

+Emly had a population of 302 in 2016.

 History

 Ancient times

 The yew tree references the pre-Christian history of Emly.
 Emly is one of the oldest centres of Christianity in Ireland and pre-dates the coming to Ireland of the National Apostle, St. Patrick.
 Up until the early Middle Ages, Emly was the premier diocese in the south of Ireland.
 St. Ailbe is the patron saint of the Archdiocese of Cashel and Emly.
 Tradition tells us that he preached Christianity in Munster before the arrival of St. Patrick, and he is also associated with the founding of a monastery at Emly, which remained a Cathedral city until the 16th century.
 The Protestant cathedral functioned with a Chapter until the mid-19th century when it was dismantled and its materials sold for construction purposes.

 The site of Emly was in ancient times known as Medón Mairtine, as it was the capital of an Érainn people called the Mairtine.
 After their apparent disappearance from the Irish landscape, the powerful Eóganachta were later found using the site for their chief church in early historical times.